-British citizens need a visa to enter Mali.
-You can get one from the nearest Malian Embassy or Consulate.
+British citizens need a visa to enter Mali, available from the nearest Malian Embassy or Consulate.
 There is a Malian Honorary Consulate in London.

 Your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.